Revenge pornography ban tramples free speech, law tossed out – where else but Texas!

 In an email to The Register, Stacy Soule, State prosecuting attorney, said, "I will first seek rehearing in the 12th COA.
 If unsuccessful, I’ll file a petition for discretionary review in the Court of Criminal Appeals, which is Texas’ court of last resort for criminal cases."

 Several revenge porn laws have run into constitutional problems.
 Arizona ended up revising its 2014 law following a court challenge the following year.
-Vermont's Supreme Court is reviewing Vermont's revenue porn law.
+Vermont's Supreme Court is reviewing Vermont's revenge porn law.
 And the Governor of the Rhode Island in 2016 vetoed that state's revenge porn bill over concerns about its constitutionality.

 A federal law, the ENOUGH Act, which stands for Ending Nonconsensual Online User Graphic Harassment, was introduced late last year by U.S. Senators Kamala Harris (D-CA), Richard Burr (R-NC), and Amy Klobuchar (D-MN), in conjunction with Rep. Jackie Speier (D-CA).
 It awaits consideration by the Senate Judiciary Committee. ®